FatimaBatool55/AdaptiveLearningSystem/README.md

 - The Elo-based mastery metric is a reporting/research layer, not a peer-reviewed psychometric model — treat the PDF report's "Topic Mastery" percentages as an approximate signal, not a validated measurement
 - AI-generated topic names aren't normalized — the same underlying topic can occasionally be labeled slightly differently across questions (e.g. "Artificial Intelligence" vs. "Machine Perception"), which can fragment weak-topic tracking
 - No authentication/user accounts — anyone with a session URL can access that session's quiz
-- Image OCR requires the `tesseract-ocr` system package locally, and does not work on Vercel's serverless runtime
+- Image OCR requires the `tesseract-ocr` system package, bundled into the Docker image for deployment

----
+- Single-instance deployment (no auto-scaling/load balancer redundancy) — sufficient for light traffic (a handful of concurrent users) but not resilient to instance failure